Harker Heights mother writes book to encourage other parents

 Six years ago, Bobe gave birth to twins Nicholas and Sophia.
 Up until that day, she had a seemingly normal, healthy pregnancy.
 A middle school teacher at the time, she felt fine at work.
 And then one day, something felt wrong.

 She went into the hospital at 23 weeks along and was told she was in labor.
-Nicholas’s amniotic sac had torn and was leaking.
+Nicholas’ amniotic sac had torn and was leaking.

 The next day Nicholas died.
 Sophia’s health started to decline as well.

 Sophia spent 316 days in the neonatal intensive care unit.
 The first two months were spent at Baylor Scott & White Medical Center in Temple.
-Although she was not oxygenating well, Bobe believed Sophia was going to be OK.
+Although Sophie was not oxygenating well, Bobe believed she was going to be OK.

 “It was hard for me to feel God was telling me it was going to be OK, but whether it was God or me being hopeful, I knew she would be OK,” Bobe said.